-And this is the beauty about Option #1.
-If we wanted to pay off the mortgage in 5-years, it is likely we will be able to do so.
+And this is the beauty of Option #1.
+If we wanted to pay off the mortgage in 5-years, we would likely do so.

-Of course, we may not know we are going to have a severe cash flow problem until it is smacking us in the face.
+Of course, we may not know we will have a severe cash flow problem until it is smacking us in the face.

 But there are several factors to consider.
-Both Andrea and I work, and the chance of both of us losing our jobs that we can't replace in some capacity is low.
-My skills transfer to other jobs (I can work with Drupal, WP, PHP applications, JS, etc.), and I doubt these positions are going to vanish at the same time.
+Both Andrea and I work, and the chance of both losing our jobs that we can't replace in some capacity is low.
+My skills transfer to other jobs (I can work with Drupal, WP, PHP applications, JS, etc.), and I doubt these positions will vanish at the same time.
 Assuming I keep my mental faculties in place, my vision, and don't lose my arms, I should be able to continue working.